torproject/sbws/README.md

 The scanner builds two hop circuits consisting of the relay being measured and a fast exit.
 Over these circuits it measures RTT and bandwidth.

-**WARNING**: This software is *only* intended to be run by Tor directory authorities or researches using a test Tor network, chutney or shadow.
+**WARNING**: This software is intended to be run by researchers using a test Tor network, such as chutney or shadow, or by the Tor bandwidth authorities on the public Tor network.
-Please, do not run this software otherwise, since the measurements would not be used by Tor and would only create more traffic in the Tor network.
+Please do not run this software on the public Tor network unless you are one of the Tor bandwidth authorities, to avoid creating unnecessary traffic.

 `sbws` will be considered production ready when version 1.0.0 will be released.